-My favorite Portland fabric stores are Fabric Depot and Mill's End.
-Fabric Depot has a wide selection of standard fabrics.
+My favorite Portland fabric store is Mill's End.
 Mill's End carries the end portions of designer fabrics—manufacturer overruns or excess fabric from a designer’s line.
 Mill's End offers excellent deals and their customer service is fantastic.
 Don’t hesitate to ask the folks there if they think the fabric you have picked out will work for your project.
 They have been a huge help for many of my clients.

 Patterning is around $100 for an existing garment, or $150 for a custom garment.
 You own the pattern after it’s made, and it can be used to make additional garments.

 The cost for sewing pants and simple dresses is around $200.
 Men's dress shirts and duplicates of complicated dresses are around $250.
 Restyling clothing costs vary, so we’ll need to meet to get an estimate.
 Wedding dresses from scratch are $600 - $1,500.